 For transfers from any other airports, railway stations or other locations please just contact us for prices and options.

-Flying directly from Ireland to France, for your ski holiday in Les Gets, gives you an option of 3 airport you can arrive in.
-Grenoble or Lyon, both in France and Geneva in Switzerland.
-All of these flights leave from Dublin.
-A connecting flight, to London from any Irish airport , will give you more options.
+It is possible to fly direct from Ireland to Les Gets and that we mean to Geneva, Switzerland!
+Geneva airport is actually the best airport for your ski holiday in Les Gets.
+You do have an option of three airports you can arrive at: Grenoble (GNB) or Lyon (LYS) in France and Geneva (GVA) in Switzerland but we recommend Geneva.
+At the time of writing (Oct 2019) all of these airports have direct flights from Dublin.
+Getting a connecting flight via London from any Irish airport will give you more options.

-1: The first is to get the train to Geneva .
+The option we would recommend is to get the train to Geneva airport (GVA) and take a normal airport transfer from there.
 From the UK you can take the Eurostar to Paris, then the TGV connects Paris to Geneva at great speed (about 3 hours).
-When you arrive into Geneva Main station take the train out to the airport (about 15 mins) then there are many transfer options from there up to Les Gets, which takes about 1 hour.
-Again we'd be more than happy to arrange these for you.
+When you arrive into Geneva Main station take the train out to the airport (about 15 mins).
+From here there are many transfer options from there up to Les Gets, which takes about 1 hour.

-2: The second option would be to take the train from Paris to Cluses (about 5:30 hours), which is about 30 mins drive from Les Gets.
-Transfers from here can be a bit more awkward, and it involves changing trains to get there so you might find the Geneva option above a bit easier.
+The second option would be to take the train to Cluses (about 4:30 hours from Paris Gare de Lyon).
+Cluse train station is about 30 mins drive (22 kilometers) from Les Gets.
+Transfers from here can be a bit more awkward.
+It involves changing trains to get there so you might find the Geneva option above a bit easier.

-You can avail of 3 ferry routes running between Ireland and France.
-In total there are 9 sailings per week.
-Dublin to Cherbourg is run by Irish Ferries and runs 4 times weekly.
+If you wish to drive from Ireland to Les Gets you can avail of 3 ferry routes running between Ireland and France.
+At the time of writing (Oct 2019) there are 9 sailings per week.
+Dublin to Cherbourg is run by Irish Ferries and runs four times weekly.
 Cork to Roscoff is operated by Brittany Ferries and runs twice a week.

-Please note here that a sat nav will advise you to take the route through Paris, which will lose you time and raise stress levels.
-The routes on the maps below, taking you south of Paris, will bring you through Tours and Bourges from both Roscoff and Cherbourg.
+Please note here that a sat nav will probably advise you to take a route through Paris.
+This will lose you time and raise your stress levels.
+We recommend you take the routes on the maps below, taking you south of Paris, will bring you through Tours and Bourges from both Roscoff and Cherbourg.
 In our experience these routes will save you time and are, overall, a more pleasant driving experience.